lexnederbragt/INF-BIO9120_fall2013_de_novo_assembly/practicals/Assembly_using_SPADES.md

 ###Using SPADES

-Spades can be used with paired end data only, or with paired end and mate pair data.
-The `--careful` flag is used to reduce the number of mismatches and short indels.
-For each read file, a flag is used to indicate whether it is from a paired end (`--pe`) or mate (`--mp`) pair dataset, followed by a number for the dataset, and a number for read1 or read2.
+Spades can be used with paired end and mate pair data:

+* The `--careful` flag is used to reduce the number of mismatches and short indels.
+* For each read file, a flag is used to indicate whether it is from a paired end (`--pe`) or mate (`--mp`) pair dataset, followed by a number for the dataset, and a number for read1 or read2.
 For example: `--pe1-1` and `--pe1-2` indicate pared end data set 1, read1 and read2, respectively.
+* Similarly, use `--mp-1-1` and `--mp1-2` for the mate pair files.
+* Spades assumes mate pairs are in the orientation as they are in the original files coming from the Illumina instrument: <-- and --> ('outie' orientation, or 'rf' for reverse-forward).
+Our reads are in the --> and <-- ('innie', 'fr' for forward-reverse) orientation, so we add the `--mp1-fr` flag to let SPADES know about this

 Other parameters:

 * `-t` number of threads (CPUs) to use for calculations
 * `-k` k-mers to use (this gives room for experimenting!)
 * `-o` name of the output folder

-####Paired end reads only
+####Setting up the assembly

 First, create a new folder called `/home/<your_username>/assembly/spades` and `cd` into it.
 We will save the output from the command using `>spades.out` in a file to be able to follow progress. `2>&1` makes sure any error-messages are written to the same file.